ARM-software/ebbr/source/chapter1-about.rst

       An executable image to be run under the UEFI environment, and which uses boot time services.

+   Logical Unit (LU)
+      A logical unit (LU) is an externally addressable, independent entity within a device.
+In the context of storage, a single device may use logical units to provide multiple independent storage areas.

+   SoC
+      System on a Chip.
+An integrated circuit comprising many components of a computer.

+   SPI
+      Serial Peripheral Interface.
+A synchronous serial bus used for communication between integrated circuits.

    UEFI
       Unified Extensible Firmware Interface.